-In the final analysis, however, even if you do not have these particular symptoms, Emetophobia does respond extremely well to the Thrive Programme approach, so if you’d like to find out more about how it could help YOU, then please do get in touch.
+In the final analysis, however, even if you do not have these particular symptoms, Emetophobia does respond extremely well to cognitive therapies, so if you’d like to find out more about how it could help YOU, then please do get in touch.

 If you’re committed to overcoming your emetophobia symptoms then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
 Tranceformental CBT is available as Online Therapy if required.

 The Tranceformental programme is a highly successful & pragmatic mental health counselling course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

 Buy Our Self-Help Book

 The Restrictive Realities of Belief is Paul's recently authored self-help book containing everything you need to know about how mental health problems are 'realised' through the socio-cultural beliefs that we acquire over our lifetimes and what you can do to bring about effective change.